carlobaldassi/darktangom.vim/README.md

 Modifications include:

 * modified some colors to better separate syntax elements
-* etended to reach quasi-completeness and uniformity in highlight
+* extended to reach quasi-completeness and uniformity in highlight